Pullback (category theory): Universal property

 This situation is illustrated in the following commutative diagram.

 As with all universal constructions, a pullback, if it exists, is unique up to isomorphism.
 In fact, given two pullbacks (A, a_{1}, a_{2}) and (B, b_{1}, b_{2}) of the same cospan X → Z ← Y, there is a unique isomorphism between A and B respecting the pullback structure.

 Pullback and product

 The pullback is similar to the product, but not the same.
-One may obtain the product by "forgetting" that the morphisms f and g exist, and forgetting that the object Z exists.
-One is then left with a discrete category containing only the two objects X and Y, and no arrows between them.
-This discrete category may be used as the index set to construct the ordinary binary product.
-Thus, the pullback can be thought of as the ordinary (Cartesian) product, but with additional structure.
-Instead of "forgetting" Z, f, and g, one can also "trivialize" them by specializing Z to be the terminal object (assuming it exists). f and g are then uniquely determined and thus carry no information, and the pullback of this cospan can be seen to be the product of X and Y.
+The ordinary binary product is constructed as the limit of a diagram containing only the two objects X and Y, and no arrows between them (a discrete category), thus "forgetting" the morphisms f and g and the object Z from the definition of the pullback.
+Alternatively, one can also "trivialize" them by specializing Z to be the terminal object, when it exists. f and g are then uniquely determined and thus carry no information, and the pullback of this cospan can be seen to be the product of X and Y.

+Conversely, the pullback can be thought of as the ordinary (Cartesian) product, but with additional structure; formally, the pullback is exactly the binary product in the slice category over Z.